Grabsky/LuaLink-PlaceholderAPI/README.md

 <br />

 ### Contributing
 This project is open for contributions.
-Help in regards of improving performance, adding new features or fixing bugs is greatly appreciated.
+Any kind of help is greatly appreciated.